 Steer clear of open storage in damp basements or leaky sheds.
 Cabinets or cupboards are often your best bet.
 If you have a dry garage, then consider setting up cabinet storage in there for your pellet containers.
 If you’re lucky enough to have access to a pantry, then this could also be a viable solution.

-Don’t use ziploc bags.
+Don’t use ziplock bags.
 Despite what people might think, they’re not actually airtight.

 Don’t store your pellets near any heat source.
 Storing them near fireplaces, water boilers, water heaters, and even cars, can produce enough direct or radiation heat to cause problems.
 They can either exacerbate moisture problems, or even create a fire hazard.